 Purpose of the Day - Ahead Congestion Forecast module (DACF) is to build UCTE files for different topology and loading network scenarios (cases).
 It can be used for importing UCTE files, running load flows for every hour of the next day and storing the load flow results in UCTE format or as a NEPLAN project.

-N-1 Constrained Optimal Power Flow (LMPs)
+Multi-periode and N-1 constrained Optimal Power

 Investment Analysis (Present Value)

 Net present value calculation with NEPLAN is based on two variants: one is the base or pre-investment case and the other the investment case, which is the network with all new components.
 In the Investment Analysis new components and their investment data are evaluated.

 The purpose of this module is to identify key locations in the radial primary feeders of a distribution network, where the placement of shunt capacitors minimizes the MW losses.

 The purpose of this module is to reduce the unbalance in the phases by re-phasing single/two phase loads and lines.

 Optimal Network Restoration Strategy

 This module is designed to study the impact of single forced (e.g. fault on a line) or planned outages on the electrical distribution system.
 It finds the optimal switching plan to restore electrical power to customers.
 It may be used as an off-line application to pre-define strategies in case of outages or as an on-line application to help the network operator find quickly the correct strategy after a fault has occurred.